veeso/orange-trees/README.md

 orange-trees is an implementation of the **Tree** data structure.
 It comes with a rich set of methods to manipulate and query nodes.

+> Flowers in my hair, I belong by the sea
+> Where we used to be, sitting by the orange trees

 ---

 ## Get started 🏁